Official Website of...

 Rodgers came to Athens after spending the previous four seasons (2009-12) at the University of Kentucky, where he helped direct the Wildcats to a 42-30-5 record.

-Rodgers also helped former UK goalie Sydney Hiance post 12 shutouts in two seasons, including seven in 2009, the third most in a season in school history.
-Hiance finished her career ranked second in UK history in shutouts (20), saves (283), minutes (6143:56) and fourth in goals-against-average (1.23).
+Rodgers also mentored UK goalie Sydney Hiance, who posted 12 shutouts in two seasons, including seven in 2009 -- the third-most in a single season in school history.
+Hiance finished her career ranked second in UK history in shutouts (20), saves (283), minutes (6143:56) and fourth in goals against average (1.23).

-Prior to his arrival in Lexington, Rodgers spent a year as a volunteer coach with the University of Florida soccer team, serving as the goalkeeper coach.
-During his time in Gainesville, the Gators captured the 2008 SEC championship, while reaching the NCAA Sweet 16 as well.
+Prior to his arrival in Lexington, Rodgers spent a year as a volunteer coach with the University of Florida, serving as the goalkeeper coach.
+During his time in Gainesville, the Gators captured the 2008 SEC title and reached the NCAA Sweet 16.

-His other SEC stop in Tuscaloosa occurred in the 1998 season.
-The Crimson Tide won the Southeastern Conference's Western Division and earned a NCAA Championship berth that season.
-Rodgers coached 1998 All-SEC first team selection Rachel Brown, who is currently the goalkeeper for the England National Team.
+Rodgers' other SEC stop came in 1998 at the University of Alabama.
+The Crimson Tide won the SEC West Division and earned an NCAA Championship berth that season.
+Rodgers coached 1998 First Team All-SEC selection Rachel Brown, who is currently the goalkeeper for the England National Team.

-He began his coaching career as an assistant coach for the women's team at his alma mater, the University of North Texas.
-After a year with the Mean Green, Rodgers became the South Alabama assistant women's soccer coach for the 1996 and 1997 seasons.
-While at USA, the Jaguars went from a 2-17 record in 1996 to 18-3-1 in 1997, marking the biggest turnaround in women's collegiate history.
+Rodgers began his coaching career as an assistant coach for the women's team at his alma mater, the University of North Texas.
+After a year with the Mean Green, he spent the 1996 and '97 seasons as the University of South Alabama assistant.
+While at USA, the Jaguars went from a 2-17 record in 1996 to 18-3-1 in '97, marking the biggest turnaround in women's collegiate history.

-He went on to accept the associate director position at the nationally prominent Cardinal Soccer Club located in Cincinnati, Ohio.
-Rodgers spent almost two years with the program, working with players aged seven to 20.
+Rodgers went on to accept the associate director position at the nationally prominent Cardinal Soccer Club located in Cincinnati, Ohio.
+He spent almost two years with the program, working with players aged seven to 20.

-A volunteer coaching position for the University of North Florida for the 2001 season followed, and the Ospreys finished the 2001 year nationally ranked.
-He spent the 2005, 2006 and 2007 seasons as an assistant coach for the Flager College men's team.
+A volunteer coaching position for the University of North Florida for the 2001 season followed, and the Ospreys finished the campaign nationally ranked.
+He spent the 2005-07 seasons as an assistant coach for the Flager College men's team.

-A University of North Texas graduate, he received his bachelor's degree in political science in 1996.
+A University of North Texas graduate, Rodgers received his bachelor's degree in political science in 1996.

 Rodgers and his wife, Mandi, have a son, Luke, and a daughter, Reese.